Do hot flashes raise your body temperature?

 - Movement: Exploring how you can move your body, all the muscles, even a little bit will help you physically, and mentally.
 Consider it a break, a treat, a reward, and try something new.
 Our Coach Stasi shares on Instagram and YouTube about this topic.

-- Decrease stress: This is a big one, and yes, it’s a general tip, but the way you decrease stress for yourself is very personal.
+- Decrease stress: This is a big one, and yes, it’s a general tip, but the way you decrease stress in menopause for yourself is very personal.
 Someone may decrease stress by meditating or yoga, another may run, another may wander through a park or on a hike, another may knit or create or write.
 Even incremental decreases in stress as you continue to find out what works best for you will help in managing all of your menopause symptoms.

 On this note, a study shared that de-stressing may ease hot flash symptoms in some women.